Untitled Header Image

 Lost & Found

 Please be sure to keep track of your child’s coats and backpacks.
 Label all personal items with the child's name.
-Be mindful to check lost and found every so often.
+Be mindful to check lost and found periodically.
 At the end of the semester, remaining items will be donated to a charity.

 Nursery